MH4GF/json-schema-to-valibot/docs/technical.md

 - **JSON Schema**: `json-schema` / `json-refs`
   - Used for reading schema definitions and resolving `$ref` references.
 - **Valibot**
-  - The validation library for which code is generated; the output references Valibot’s API.
+  - The validation library for which code is generated; the output references Valibot's API.

 ## Implementation Policy